Henk Schulte Nordholt

 H.G.C.
 "Henk" Schulte Nordholt (born 13 June 1953, in De Bilt) is former head of research at KITLV and emeritus KITLV professor of Indonesian History at Leiden University.
 His focus is on Southeast Asian history, contemporary politics in Indonesia, political violence, Balinese studies and the anthropology of colonialism.
-He was chairman of the board of the International Institute of Asian Studies (IIAS) and Secretary of the European Association of Southeast Asian Studies (EuroSEAS).
+He was chairman of the board of the International Institute of Asian Studies (IIAS) and Secretary of the European Association for Southeast Asian Studies (EuroSEAS).